 The master brand platform will help to ensure that there is a clear and focused strategic story of what the IT University is 'in a nutshell' - our raison d'être.
-The image and knowledge analysis at the beginning of 2011 demonstrated that the IT University is actually put firmly on the map despite its modest size with 44 per cent unaided knowledge in the target group of 18-30 year old Danes.
-However, the knowledge is superficial - only 10 per cent have more in-depth knowledge of the University.
-We can therefore to our advantage tell the general story of the IT University as such more proactively.
 A master brand platform is a strategic tool for doing that.